jdrestre/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 7-add_tuple.py | 7.
 Tuples addition | Write a function that adds 2 tuples.
 8-multiple_returns.py | 8.
 More returns! | Write a function that returns a tuple with the length of a string and its first character.
 9-max_integer.py | 9.
 Find the max | Write a function that finds the biggest integer of a list.
+10-divisible_by_2.py | 10.
+Only by 2 | Write a function that finds all multiples of 2 in a list.